 Bridal Veil Falls is a 1,368-foot waterfall that flows from Lake Serene directly into the Skykomish River.
 As the water initially drops from the lake down the rock face, the stream of water widens and resembles a bridal veil — hence the name.
 When you reach the falls, there is a lower viewpoint and another spot right at the base of the falls.
 You can venture off the trail into the waterfall, but be very careful of slippery rocks.

-My dad and I visited Bridal Veil Falls in early January.
+My dad and I visited in early January.
 There was no snow on the trail, but thanks to previous snowfall that was melting, the falls were running pretty heavy.
-We honestly feel like we saw Bridal Veil Falls at its peak.
+We honestly feel like we saw the falls at their peak.
 The trail is popular in the summer, but I can’t image the waterfall looking nearly as impressive (due to the drier conditions).
 If you visit Bridal Veil Falls in the winter, be sure to wear waterproof boots.
 On top of being near the waterfall, there are several small streams you need to cross/jump over.
 Your feet will likely get a little wet.

-Speaking of crowds, my dad and I didn’t run into many folks on the trail to Bridal Veil Falls.
+Speaking of crowds, my dad and I didn’t run into many folks on the trail.
 Again, it was January and it was a weekday, so we didn’t expect to see many people anyway.
 Rumor has it the parking lot fills up pretty quickly in the summer, and the trail gets extremely crowded with hikers.